Free will in antiquity: Christianity

 In concurrence with the Hebrew teaching on the subject (see above), the term "free will" is absent from scholarly translations of the New Testament, but some theologians still suggest that the notion of free will is implicit.
 Passionate debate has raged for centuries among scholars on both sides of the question.
 Christian denominations have often been divided on the question.

 Dr. Alister McGrath, writes, “The term ‘free will’ is not biblical, but derives from Stoicism.
 It was introduced into Western Christianity by the second-century theologian Tertullian.”
 The leading scholar on the subject of Free Will in Antiquity, Michael Frede, observed that "freedom and free will cannot be found in either the Septuagint or the New Testament and must have come to the Christians mainly from Stoicism."

-However, McGrath also notes : "The pre-Augustinian theological tradition is practically of one voice in asserting the freedom of the human will.
+However, McGrath also notes: "The pre-Augustinian theological tradition is practically of one voice in asserting the freedom of the human will.
 Thus Justin Martyr [c.
 AD 100- c.
 AD 165] rejects the idea that all human actions are foreordained on the grounds that this eliminates human accountability."

 Oxford Professor Suzanne Bobzien writes that the first evidence of a notion of indeterminist view of free will is found in Alexander of Aphrodisias (ca. 200), and that the Christian, Origen, gleaned his ideas about free will from Alexander.

-Early church fathers prior to Augustine refuted non-choice predeterminism as being pagan.
+Early Church Fathers prior to Augustine refuted non-choice predeterminism as being pagan.
 Out of the fifty early Christian authors who wrote on the debate between free will and determinism, all fifty supported Christian free will against Stoic, Gnostic, and Manichaean determinism and even Augustine taught traditional Christian theology against this determinism for twenty-six years prior to 412 CE.
-When Augustine started fighting the Pelagians he re-aligned his view with the New Testament, Gnostic and Manichaean views and taught that humankind has no free will to believe until God infuses grace, which in turn results in saving faith.
+When Augustine started fighting the Pelagians he re-aligned his view with the Gnostic and Manichaean views and taught that humankind has no free will to believe until God infuses grace, which in turn results in saving faith.

 In 529, at the Second Council of Orange, the question at hand was whether the doctrines of Augustine on God's providence were to be affirmed, or if Semi-Pelagianism could be affirmed.
-Semi-Pelagianism was a moderate form of Pelagianism which teaches that the first step of Salvation is by human will and not the grace of God.
+Semi-Pelagianism was a moderate form of Pelagianism which teaches that the first step of salvation is by human will and not the grace of God.
 The determination of the Council could be considered "semi-Augustinian".
 It defined that faith, though a free act of man, resulted, even in its beginnings, from the grace of God, enlightening the human mind and enabling belief.
 This describes the operation of prevenient grace allowing the unregenerate to repent in faith.
-On the other hand, the Council of Orange condemned the Augustinian teaching of predestination to damnation.
+On the other hand, the Council of Orange condemned the belief in predestination to evil implied by the Augustinian soteriology.